NEODHIS/hello-world/README.md

 # hello-world
-My first repository on Github
+This is my first repository on Github
-I love travelling around the world.
+I love travelling around the world and i have a very curious mind
-Ruto must go.